ppb/ppb-mutant/README.md

 Development
 ===========
-The compiled assets are not part of git.
+The image assets are not stored in git.

-If you just want a copy, pull them out of one of the PyPI packages and copy into `ppb_mutant/_assets`

-To compile them fresh, run `build.sh`, but it can take a while.
-This requires [oxipng](https://github.com/shssoichiro/oxipng) and one of ImageMagick, Inkscape, or rendersvg.
+You can download a copy from the mutant standard website by running `build.sh`.